Code360In/katacoda-scenarios-32/flask-api/step1.md

 }
 </pre>

+Open a second terminal (T2).
-Add a book by running the following command. curl -X POST -d book.json http://localhost/books/
+Add a book by running the following command in T2.
+`curl -X POST -d book.json http://localhost/books/`{{execute T2}}

 The above command generates an HTTP POST request to the /books endpoint with the following JSON object with the header `content-type=application/json`.